FlorineJ/Thesis/README.md

-# Substation detection on NSO imagery
+# Port Land Use detection on Satellite imagery
+# Based on repository from Joel de Plaen @joel-deplaen-ivm

-Pipeline for training data creation, training and inference of a MaskRCNN to detect electyricxal substations in the Netherlands using NSO Superview - 0.5 m resolution
+Pipeline for training data creation, training and inference of a MaskRCNN to detect port land uses in Europe using Google Satellite - 1 m resolution

 ## 0. Installation